-These Terraria alternatives provide you the best experience of simple gameplay with easy controls.
-All of These games provide you good old vibes.
-You can Play in randomly generated worlds with a vast variety of terraria alternatives.
-Explore lands even outer space as you collect resources & items and make a home anywhere in the world.
+These Terraria alternatives provide you with the best simple gameplay experience with easy controls.
+In addition, all of These games provide you with good old vibes.
+You can Play in randomly generated worlds with a wide variety of terraria alternatives.
+Explore lands, even outer space, as you collect resources & items and make a home anywhere in the world.

 List of Best Games Like Terraria You Can Play

 There are plenty of other terraria alternatives that you can try if you like to play sandbox games and experience real-time gameplay.
-All of these games are worth to check.
-We mentioned only the top list of Terraria alternatives.
+All of these games are worth checking.
+But, of course, we mentioned only the top list of Terraria alternatives.

 1. SteamWorld Dig

-A highly polished little gem was originally released on the 3ds with features like achievements trading cards, and cloud saves.
-It must be noted that this is actually imaging forms the first PC release.
+A highly polished little gem was originally released on the 3ds with trading cards and cloud saves achievements.
+However, it must be noted that this is imaging forms the first PC release.
 You play as a steam-powered robot named rusty who takes over his uncle’s mind.

 This game has beautiful artwork and a very intriguing storyline.
 There are endless things to collect, craft, and upgrade.
 The game has a western sound that goes well with the story theme.
 Not many games are worth paying for, but this one is worth it.
 The story makes this game worth it.

-It’s a game of exploring, collecting resources, battling foes, and building your own structures.
+It’s a game of exploring, collecting resources, battling foes, and building your structures.
 It’s also a community of thousands of players worldwide.
-All of the deep world gameplay takes place online, and all of your character information is stored in the cloud.
+The deep-world gameplay takes place online, and all of your character information is stored in the cloud.

 This means you can play the game from any compatible device with an internet connection.
-The game is broken into thousands of large worlds, most of which are publicly accessible for you to roam and explore.
+In addition, the game is broken into thousands of large worlds, most of which are publicly accessible for you to roam and explore.

-It is a sandbox game, which means you can choose your own goals and style of gameplay.
+It is a sandbox game, which means you can choose your own goals and gameplay style.
 If you like being social, there are plenty of friendly players you can interact, collaborate, and compete with.

 The first version of Minecraft came in 2009 for PC gamers and was called an alpha build.
 No other video game can unleash your creativity like this game because it totally depends on your creativity.

-This game’s basic mechanism is that you wander through this world and break down resources that you find, which allows you to build your own structures, weapons, etc. You can play four modes in the game; survival, creative, adventure, and spectator mode.
+This game’s basic mechanism is that you wander through this world and break down resources that you find, which allows you to build your own structures, weapons, etc. You can play four modes: survival, creative, adventure, and spectator mode.